sophiegoblin/sophiegoblin.github.io/girl-sff.md

 <h3 class="center">GIRL-STFF</h3>

 My father photographed family situations; us as children, birthdays, the garden, his wife.
 Sometimes he'd give the camera to my mother, whose glasses have always been extremely thick.
 I remember one photograph my mother took of my older brother when he was a small todler.
-He was playing in long yellow grass running towards her.
+He was playing in long yellow grass, running towards her.
 The grass was perfectly in focus, and my brother was a ghostly blur.

-I've always interpreted bluring, morphing, augmenting people and faces in art as the changing of mental stability.
+I've always interpreted bluring, morphing, drawing over and augmenting people's faces as the changing of mental stability.

 ![Dots](/img/patterns/girl_stuff_dots.jpg "screen drawing")